-I'm so excited to show you my new handmade linen outfit for summer!
 I've been wanting to sew up some linen separates to wear in hot weather.
 In the summer I basically live in boxy tees, tanks, and elastic waist shorts.

 This little set consists of a cropped Coram Top sewing pattern (we just released a new size range and it's currently 20% off through May 30!) and the Peppermint Magazine Spring Shorts.
 Instructions on how to crop the Coram Top are below.